userfrosting/learn/03.installation/02.requirements/02.essential-tools-for-php/docs.md

 1. Download and run the installer as per the instructions on the [downloads page](https://getcomposer.org/download/).
 2. Run `mv composer.phar /usr/local/bin/composer` to make `composer` available as a shell command.

->>>>>> You may need to run the above command(s) with `sudo`.<br><br>On some versions of MacOS the `/usr` directory does not exist by default.
-If you receive the error "/usr/local/bin/composer: No such file or directory" then you must create the directory manually before proceeding: `mkdir -p /usr/local/bin`.
+[notice=tip]You may need to run the above command(s) with `sudo`.

+On some versions of MacOS the `/usr` directory does not exist by default.
+If you receive the error "/usr/local/bin/composer: No such file or directory" then you must create the directory manually before proceeding: `mkdir -p /usr/local/bin`.[/notice]

 ### Installing Composer (Windows)